nilsonholger/bvs/Readme.txt

 'git pull' and 'git stash pop' in the base and submodule directories.
 To ensure it is not messing with your own stashes, it will record where it had to do a 'git stash' and to a 'git stash pop' in those recorded locations only.

+Please consider reading Changelog.txt after doing an update, since it might contain hints abount changed things which could cause problems.
+Even if you do not read it after every update, look there first if something breaks.

 WARNING: if you do a direct pull in a submodule, be sure you know what you are doing, especially since you might loose your own config settings etc.